weiping-playnext/Zenject/Documentation/WritingAutomatedTests.md

     }

     [Test]
-    [ExpectedException]
     public void TestNullValue()
     {
         var logger = Container.Resolve<Logger>();

-        logger.Write(null);
+        Assert.Throws(() => logger.Write(null));
     }
 }

 ```

-To run the tests open up Unity's test runner by selecting `Window -> Editor Tests Runner`.
-Then click Run All or right click on the specific test you want to run.
+To run the tests open up Unity's test runner by selecting `Window -> Test Runner`.
+Then make sure the EditMode tab is selected, then click Run All or right click on the specific test you want to run.

 As you can see above, this approach is very basic and just involves inheriting from the `ZenjectUnitTestFixture` class.
 All this helper class does is ensure that a new Container is re-created before each test method is called.
 That's it.
 This is the entire code for it: